 Destination Graduation and Beyond

-Whether students are headed for college, the armed forces or direct into the workforce, CCISD provides a practical toolkit of resources and events for future alumni to be prepared for what’s on the other side of the graduation stage.
+In Clear Creek ISD, we empower students to Achieve, Contribute and Lead with Integrity beyond graduation.
+Whether students are headed for college, the armed forces or directly into the workforce, CCISD provides a practical toolkit of resources and events for future alumni to be prepared for what’s on the other side of the graduation stage.

-Every year, CCISD experts lead a virtual live tutorial on all things related to the college entrance process.
-Sessions range from guidance on the college entrance essay and admission testing to support through the Common Application and Apply Texas process.
+Clear Creek ISD's Clear to College is an online, self-paced post-secondary planning course in CCISD YOUniversity.
+Lessons range from guidance on the college entrance essay and admission testing to support through the Common Application and Apply Texas process.

 In addition to exemplary JROTC programming at CCISD schools, the District welcomes all branches of the military to share information on serving in the armed forces and associated benefits including tuition assistance.